mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 **Externalized Configuration**

-Spring Boot lets you externalize your configuration so that you can work with the same application code in different environments.
+Spring Boot lets you externalize your configuration so that you can work with the same application code **in different environments**.
 To externalize configuration

 - properties files,
 - YAML files,
 - environment variables, and
 - command-line arguments

+NB. **`.xml`** is not shown in the documentation!

-## What does @EnableAutoConfiguration do?
+## What does `@EnableAutoConfiguration` do?

 It's a Spring Boot specific annotation.
 It enables the autoconfiguration of Spring ApplicationContext by:
 1. scanning the classpath components and